ASinanSaglam/webng/docs/config.rst

    analyses:
       enabled: false
+      work-path: /home/USER/webng/testing/test/analysis # the folder to run the analysis under

 This is upper level analysis block and has a single option called :code:`enabled`.
 If set to false, none of the analyses will run.
-Each analysis subsection will have the same :code:`enabled` option to set if that particular analysis will be ran or not.
+Each analysis subsection will have the same :code:`enabled` option to set if that particular analysis will be ran or not. :code:`work-path` sets the folder to run all the analyses under.

 .. _average: